-Who Should File a Tax Return: Explained by Nick Nemeth
+Who Should File A Tax Return

-Whether you are required to file the income tax return depends on a number of factors such as your income, filing status, age, and dependency.
+Whether you are required to file an income tax return depends on a number of factors, such as your income, filing status, age, and dependency.
 Sometimes, even if you are not required to file a tax return, it may still be in your best interest to file the return.
-If you are wondering why, Nick Nemeth talks about five reasons why it still makes sense to file income tax return even if you think you do not owe any tax to the government.
+If you are wondering why, Nick Nemeth talks about five reasons why it still makes sense to file an income tax return even if you think you do not owe any tax to the government.
 Take a look.

 1. Extra Income Tax Withheld